AMICI-dev/AMICI/documentation/CPP.md

 The complete AMICI API is available through `amici/amici.h`; this is the only header file that needs to be included for basic usage.
-Additionally, `amici/hdf5.h` maybe be helpful.
+Additionally, `amici/hdf5.h` may be helpful.
 This file provides some functions for reading and writing [HDF5](https://support.hdfgroup.org/) files).
 All functions are declared within the `amici` namespace.